tahmid-chowdhury/SOFE4630U-MS2/README.md

   ```

 ## Running the wordcount Example
 1. There already a set of examples exist within the python library folder.
-The following command will search for the file within any subdirectory of the home directory (~) and print it.
+The following command will search for the wordcount within any subdirectory of the home directory (**~**) and print it.
   ``` cmd
 find ~ -name 'wordcount.py'
   ```